 Warm temps and wine sipping go hand in hand.
-Although we love indulging our love of vino year-round, there’s something extra special about popping bottles beneath the sun.
-However, not all wines scream to be sipped in the summertime.
+Although we love indulging our obsession with vino year-round, there’s something extra special about popping bottles beneath the sun.
+However, not all wines cry out to be sipped in the summertime.

 Not sure what we mean?
 Not to worry.
-The simple answer here is fruit-forwardness, low tannins, and tons of thirst-quenching acid.
-Sunny summer weather screams for something refreshing, and wines with high alcohol or high levels of tannin might be too much for scorching days.
+The simple trifecta to pursue is high minerality, low tannins, and tons of thirst-quenching acid.
+Sunny summer weather screams for something refreshing, and wines with high alcohol or high levels of tannin will likely come off as tasting too heavy for scorching weather.
 So which regions, varieties, and producers are the best picks?

 Best Overall: Clos de la Roilette Fleurie